Aljgutier/beautifulplots/README.md

 # beautifulplots

-Python plotting library for ebeautiful yet easy and sophisticated matplotlib based plots.
-WoCompatible with Pandas and Seaborn plots.
+Python plotting library for beautiful easy and sophisticated matplotlib based plots.
+Compatible with Pandas and Seaborn plots.

 ## Installation